Mental health

 Find a GP near you

-If you are concerned about your mental health, you should seek an appointment with your GP for advice, support, or treatment.
+If you are concerned about your mental health, you should schedule an appointment with your GP for advice, support, or treatment.
 Find your local GP

-You can also call NHS free of charge by dialing 111.
+You can also call NHS free of charge by calling 111.

 Therapy and counselling